PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Smart Contract

 A smart contract is a programmatic account deployed on Polymesh that enables custom, automated, or complex business logic to be executed on-chain.
 Smart contracts are compiled to WebAssembly (Wasm), with [Ink!](https://ink.substrate.io/) recommended for development.
 On Polymesh, a smart contract can serve as a primary or secondary key for an identity, allowing it to control assets, act as a custodian, or manage permissions.
 Beyond acting as a key, smart contracts can interact with native Polymesh modules, extend protocol functionality, and implement custom workflows such as decentralized exchanges, compliance logic, or asset management.
-All smart contracts must be attached to an identity with a valid CDD claim to function.
+Smart contracts interacting with assets must be attached to an identity (DID) to function.
 See [Smart Contracts](/development/smart-contracts/).

 ### Proposal Voting (Multisig)